-Read on to discover all the must-knows about how to make money from paid focus groups.
+Read on to discover all the must-knows to make money from paid focus groups.

-It’s a legit way to make some serious extra cash, and the ideal side hustle for mums, students or commuters in particular.
+It’s a legit way to make some serious extra cash and the ideal side hustle for moms, students or commuters.

 27 Of The Best Paid Focus Groups Companies